 “By using mobile technology to provide high-quality audio programming to women and girls in remote areas, we are transforming the way they receive, share and use information,” said Mariama Khai Fornah, chairperson of the Media Matters for Women-Sierra Leone Board.
 “Our listeners learn so much from our programs and there are many examples of how this knowledge has positively shaped their choices.
 We hope the success of our project in Sierra Leone, and our partnership with Africell, will demonstrate how the smart use of mobile technology can be an empowering force for African women and girls.”

-Africell Sierra Leone CEO Shadi Gerjawi said partnering with Media Matters for Women will help the mobile company fulfill its objective of connecting people.
+Africell Sierra Leone CEO Shadi Gerjawi said partnering with Media Matters for Women will help the mobile company fulfil its objective of connecting people.

 Media Matters for Women’s work in Sierra Leone, supported by Africell, fits directly into U.N.
 Sustainable Goals 5 and 5b, which seek to achieve full gender equality by, among other things, using communications technology to supply women and girls with better access to information.